paperdink/PaperdInk-Library/examples/Crypto_Tracker/README.md

 # Cryptocurrency Tracker
-This example displays 6 crypto ticker with their price and percentage change.
+This example displays 6 crypto tickers with their price and percentage change.
 It also shows the date and time it was updated.

 <img src="Crypto_Tracker.png" width="500" alt="Crypto tracker image">